Adapting / Scanning

 Again the 4 / 9cm Ernst Leitz Wetzlar lens.
 The picture shows the retractable lens hood, which can be adjusted to different focal lengths.

-my favorite analog 35mm system: Canon FD - here the 3.5 50mm Macro on the Sony A7III.
+My favorite analog 35mm system: Canon FD—shown here is the 50mm f/3.5 Macro adapted to the Sony A7III.
+I regularly use numerous FD lenses for both analog and digital shooting.

 Olympus OM lenses - a good choice for adapting; here the OM G. Zuiko Auto-W 3.5 21mm